Timbobeek/FutbolSurvey/README.md

 - [ ] Remove console logs from the survey code
 - [ ] Production socials
 - [ ] Production database
+- [ ] Results do not seem to be in any specific order

 ### New features?